jruillier/CloudStorageMaven/GoogleStorageWagon/README.md

 The GoogleStorageWagon project enables you to download/upload your artifacts to a google cloud storage bucket.

-Downloading the "parent" project is also supported.
+Downloading the "parent" artifact is also supported.

 ${maven.projectBasedir}/.mvn/extensions.xml :
 ```